sathnidu33/OOP-CW-Java/README.md

 Console was done by Java and the GUI is created using Java Swing

-GUI Main Page is below
 ![oopMainpg](https://user-images.githubusercontent.com/85722503/158950848-6ae38a71-ae72-45db-9e81-be07bd11a4c7.jpg)

-Table of the drivers below
+GUI Main Page

 ![OOPTables](https://user-images.githubusercontent.com/85722503/158950908-db00c602-095f-4f73-a0b3-8ab403297782.jpg)
+Table of the drivers